 Brother Cadfael - the fact behind the fiction

 For many people who have read the novels, Cadfael seems like a real person.
 But he was fictional, the creation of the local writer, Ellis Peters.
-The talk explains some of the genuine history behind the detective stories in a series of books that were very carefully researched.
+But the genuine history is just as fascinating as the fiction...